hallsbyra/OSDP.Net.SerialPortStreamOsdpConnection/README.md

 A plug-in to [OSDP.Net](https://github.com/bytedreamer/OSDP.Net) with a drop-in replacement of the `SerialPortOsdpConnection` that uses [SerialPortStream](https://github.com/jcurl/RJCP.DLL.SerialPortStream) instead of the built-in `System.IO.Ports.SerialPort`.

-`System.IO.Ports.SerialPort` is wrought with problems.
+`System.IO.Ports.SerialPort` is fraught with problems.
 If you experience stability issues with serial ports in OSDP.Net, it might be a good idea to test this connection instead.

 ## Getting Started